Most Popular Interview Questions on Azure Test Plan:

 Step 3: Add both number Result=10 in the expected result column

 You can mark pass/fail at the test step level or directly on the iteration level.
 Remember, even if you mark Iteration1 as Pass (for instance), the entire test case status is not set – test case is not yet fully run.
-You then click next and similarly, follow the approach for Iteration 2 and Iteration 3.
+Then click next and similarly, follow the approach for Iteration 2 and Iteration 3.

 Take a look at the image below for reference (Note: the image is not a subsequence of the above example)

 Q #21) What are the different ways to extract the test cases along with the updated status after execution?

 Answer: There are 4 alternatives to extract the test cases along with the updated status after execution.

 a) Export via Email – Select the Test Suite, select Export -> Export via Email.
 With this feature, you can export the test cases to the email id.

 b) Print the report: You can also print the report.